wrightgabriel0220/chocobot/share/doc/yt_dlp/README.txt

 NEW FEATURES

--   Merged with youtube-dl v2021.12.17+ commit/2dd6c6e (exceptions) and
+-   Forked from yt-dlc@f9401f2 and merged with youtube-dl@42f2d4
-    youtube-dlc v2020.11.11-3+ commit/f9401f2: You get all the features and patches of youtube-dlc in addition to the latest youtube-dl
+    (exceptions)

 -   SponsorBlock Integration: You can mark/remove sponsor sections in YouTube videos by utilizing the SponsorBlock API